 White Winter Vegetable Soup with Blue Cheese Croutons is a lovely tasty winter vegetable soup and is a great way to add vegetables to your dinner.
 It makes a perfect first course with its smooth texture and appealing combination of flavors.
-It’s simple to make, and can easily be made in advance.
-As always, feel free to add your own personal preferences. if you don’t like blue cheese, then substitute some freshly grated parmesan.
-Feta would work as well.
+It's simple to make, and can easily be made in advance.
+As always, feel free to add your own personal preferences. if you don't like blue cheese, then substitute some freshly grated parmesan.
+Feta or goat cheese would work as well.

 While the ingredients, parsnips, turnips, cauliflower, all sound like this soup would be stinky, or overly aggressive in flavor, it's not at all.
 It's very mild.
 It is one of my son's favorite soups since he was 8.

 I served this last weekend to some friends visiting from Texas, and while they admitted they were not normally soup eaters, didn't really ever eat turnips, parsnips or cauliflower, but they loved loved loved this soup.

 Easy to make, adult and kid-friendly … I call that a win-win!